aoliver44/taxaHFE/README.md

 --nperm: number of RF permutations to make to average out the Gini impurity score.
 More permutations may decrease run to run variability in the number of features output, but at a cost of run time.

 --seed: the default behavior is to use ```Sys.time()``` to generate a random seed each time taxaHFE is run.
 If you set it to a number, it will likely return the same results across repeated runs (though this assumption has not been thoroughly tested).

+--disable_super_filter: if provided, will not run the final competition (super filter) against all the winning features

+--write_flattened_tree: if provided, will write a gzip backup of the entire flattened competed tree

+--write_both_outputs: if provided, will write the pre and post final competition (super filter) output files

 [METADATA]: A **full path** to the file that contains the metadata column you wish to predict with your hierarchical data.
 This file should contain BOTH your subject_identifier and your metadata label